lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- middle

+## Changes since the -01 version
+* Added a "Use in CMS" section
+* Removed a Falon reference from the ASN.1 document (which was a typo in reference to Falcon)
+* Added SMIME-CAPS into the sa-CompositeSignature definition in the ASN.1 module
+* Fixed nits and other typos
+* Added PSS parameter Salt Lengths
+* Changed the OID concatenation section to Domain Separators for clarity
+* Accepted some edits by José Ignacio Escribano

+## Changes since adoption by the lamps working group
+* Added back in the version 13 changes which were dropped by mistake in the initial -00 adopted version
+* Added Scott Fluher as an author due to his valuable contributions and participation in the draft writing process
+* Removed the reference to Parallel PKI's in implementation considerations as it isn't adding value to the discussion
+* Resolved comments from Kris Kwiatkowski regarding FIPS

 # Introduction {#sec-intro}

 The advent of quantum computing poses a significant threat to current cryptographic systems.
 Traditional cryptographic algorithms such as RSA, Diffie-Hellman, DSA, and their elliptic curve variants are vulnerable to quantum attacks.
 During the transition to post-quantum cryptography (PQC), there is considerable uncertainty regarding the robustness of both existing and new cryptographic algorithms.
 While we can no longer fully trust traditional cryptography, we also cannot immediately place complete trust in post-quantum replacements until they have undergone extensive scrutiny and real-world testing to uncover and rectify potential implementation flaws.